Why Are Hackers After Your Email?

-We use our emails to log into video streaming, online shopping, and social media.
-It’s where we receive bank statements and utility bills that include our address, full name, and Social Security number.
-And if we forget a password or need to reset an online account, where do those messages get sent?
+You use your email to log into video streaming services, for online shopping, and social media.
+It’s where you receive bank statements and utility bills that display addresses, full names, and even Social Security numbers.
+And if you forget a password or need to reset an online account, where do those messages get sent?

-So how can you defend your inbox and email account from unwanted access?
+So how can you defend your inbox and email account from unwanted (and unlawful) access?

 - You forgot to sign out of a public or shared device

-- Your account information was leaked in a data breach
+- Your information was leaked in a data breach

 - You used the same password for multiple accounts